 (This Japanese homework is so difficult.
 What should I do? … I know!
 I’ll get Mr. Kimura, who I work part time with, to help me.)

-「そうだ 京都、行こう。」 is a short line of text that consists of only ten characters, even with a comma and period.
-However, I imagine that many factors must have been taken into account before this slogan was decided on.
+「そうだ 京都、行こう。」 is a short line of text that only consists of ten characters, even with a comma and period.
+However, I’d imagine that many factors would have been taken into account before this slogan was being decided on.